google/filament/README.md

 ### IDE

 We recommend using CLion to develop for Filament.
-Simply open the root directory's CMakeList.txt in CLion to obtain a usable project.
+Simply open the root directory's CMakeLists.txt in CLion to obtain a usable project.

 ### Easy build